apify/actor-content-checker/README.md

 ## Input

-The actor needs a URL, content selector, and email address.
+The actor needs a URL, content selector, and an email address.
 A screenshot selector can also be defined or, if not defined, the content selector is used for the screenshot.

 | Field | Type | Description | Example | Mandatory
 | ----- | ---- | ----------- | ------- | ---------